It is possible to set-up hierarchies between different attributes to help the system understand the hierarchy of your organisation.

 Entity → Country → Business unit → Department → Team → Manager

-It's not always necessary to link up all the attributes in the hierarchy, especially when it's only for access purposes.
+It's not always necessary to link up all the attributes in the hierarchy, and you can add the same attributes to multiple hierarchies.

 Automatic versus manually updated hierarchies

-As of 13th August 2020, it's possible for hierarchies to update automatically when employee changes take place.
-Instructions on how to move a manual hierarchy to automated mode can be found in Configuring attribute hierarchies.
+It's possible for hierarchies to update automatically when employee changes take place.
+See Configuring attribute hierarchies for instructions on how to move a manually created hierarchy to automated mode.

 - Automatically updating hierarchies: The hierarchy will automatically update and it is not possible to add to or edit the hierarchy manually.

 - Manually updating hierarchies: The hierarchy will be outdated if segment relationships have changed after an employee update.
 The administrator will need to confirm directly on the hierarchy that it must be updated to reflect the latest data set.
 It is always possible to manually add segments or edit segments on manual hierarchies.

 Account administrators and users with access to manage attributes.

 Type of attributes which can be used in a hierarchy